Best Candle Making Tips and Trouble Shooting Guide

 My soy candle is sweating.

-This happens when too much fragrance oil is added or more commonly when soy candles experience extreme temperatures changes.
+This happens when too much fragrance oil is added or more commonly when soy candles experience extreme temperature changes.
 Use a heat gun on the top of the candle until the wax melts and the fragrance is absorbed back into the wax.
 Sometimes letting the candles sit for a few days will allow the wax to absorb the fragrance.
 Sometimes the wax releases fragrance oil when exposed to ambient heat such as sunlight.

 My candle has lines going up the side.